Oklahoma City Probate Attorneys

-Probate evolved under the laws of England and later the United States to allow for the orderly administration of the affairs of someone who has died (called the “decedent”).
+Probate evolved under the laws of England and later the United States to allow for the orderly administration of the affairs of the decedent.
 It’s easy to imagine that in the past, family, friends, and creditors of the decedent may have fought over that person’s assets.

 Sadly, that same risk of conflict still exists today.
 Fortunately, the state of Oklahoma has some very effective laws to ensure that the decedent’s assets pass to his/her heirs according to the decedent’s will.
 If the decedent had no will, then Oklahoma law determines who will receive the assets and how the decedent’s estate will be administered.

 What Happens in a Probate?

 A probate is begun only when a family member or friend of the decedent asks a court to start the process.
 It does not happen automatically.
 This is an important point to remember: Even if the decedent had a will, the probate is necessary to get things started in handling the decedent’s estate.

 In the probate, the court will appoint a person to handle the decedent’s estate.
 This person is called the personal representative (formerly called an “executor” or “administrator”).
 The personal representative usually hires a lawyer to assist in the probate process – preferably a lawyer who has a great deal of skill and experience with handling probates.